 Hardness Range: 3 - 30 dGH

 Water Region: All - These fish will swim in all areas of the aquarium.

-The Colored Skirt Tetras are active and can be semi-aggressive fin nippers.
-Fin nipping can be kept down by keeping them in schools of at least 8 or more.
-In large groups they will focus their attentions on each other.
-They should be kept in a community aquarium with fish the same size or larger.
-With age they become a more sedentary fish.
-These tetras do well with most livebearers, danios, rasboras, other tetras, peaceful bottom dwellers and some dwarf cichlids
+The Colored Skirt Tetra is active and can be a semi-aggressive fin nipper.
+Fin nipping can be reduced by keeping them in schools of at least 8 or more.
+In large groups, this fish will focus its attention on others of its own kind.
+The Colored Skirt Tetra should be kept in a community aquarium with fish of its same size or larger.
+With age, they become more sedentary.
+These tetras do well with most livebearers, danios, rasboras, other tetras, peaceful bottom dwellers, and some dwarf cichlids.

-Temperament: Semi-aggressive - These fish can be fin nippers but not to the point of being termed aggressive.
+Temperament: Semi-aggressive - These fish can be occasional fin nippers but are not considered aggressive.